galaxyproject/training-material/topics/sequence-analysis/tutorials/ncbi-blast-against-the-madland/tutorial.md

 > The fields are separated by tabs, and each row represents a single hit.
 For more details for BLAST analysis and output, we recommand you to follow the [Similarity-searches-blast](https://training.galaxyproject.org/training-material/topics/genome-annotation/tutorials/genome-annotation/tutorial.html#similarity-searches-blast) tutorial.

 > <details-title>Further Reading about BLAST Tools in Galaxy</details-title>
 >
 >
 > Cock et al. (2015): [NCBI BLAST+ integrated into Galaxy](http://biorxiv.org/content/early/2015/05/04/014043.full-text.pdf+html)
 >
 > Cock et al. (2013): [Galaxy tools and workflows for sequence analysis with applications in molecular plant pathology](https://peerj.com/articles/167/)
-> {: .details}
+{: .details}

 ## More Similarity Search Tools on Galaxy

-* **Diamond**: [Diamond](https://usegalaxy.eu/root?tool_id=toolshed.g2.bx.psu.edu/repos/bgruening/diamond/bg_diamond/2.0.15+galaxy0) is a high-throughput program for alignment of  large-scale data sets.
+* **Diamond**: {% tool [Diamond](toolshed.g2.bx.psu.edu/repos/bgruening/diamond/bg_diamond/2.0.15+galaxy0) %} is a high-throughput program for alignment of  large-scale data sets.
 It aligns sequences to the reference database using a compressed version of the reference sequences called a "database diamond" which is faster to read and can save computational time (~20,000 times the speed of Blastx, with high sensitivity).

 > <details-title>Diamond in depth</details-title>
 >
 > [Buchfink et al. (2015): Fast and sensitive protein alignment using Diamond.](https://www.nature.com/nmeth/journal/v12/n1/abs/nmeth.3176.html)
 {: .details}